KejPi/AbracaDABra/README.md

 TII Decoder dialog shows an interactive map provided by [OpenStreetMap](https://www.openstreetmap.org/copyright), table of detected transmitter codes and ensemble information.
 Blue dot shows location configured in Settings.
 Table shows TII code (Main & Sub), relative transmitter level, distance and azimuth if position of the transmitter is known.
 Table can be sorted by any column by clicking on its header, by default it is sorted by Level so that the strongest transmitter is on top.
 To see details of particular transmitter, you can either select it by clicking on the row in table or you can click on position bubble in the map.
 Transmitter details are shown above the map in bottom right corner like in the screenshot above.
-It is also possible to record CVS log with recieved codes using "recording dot" button in bottom left corner of the dialog.
+It is also possible to record CVS log with received codes using "recording dot" button in bottom left corner of the dialog.
 Please note, that logs are stored to `Documents` folder unless the location is changed in Settings dialog (TII tab).

 ## Scanning tool
 AbracaDABra offers a possibility to run an unattended DAB band scan and to store all received transmitters.
 This is an advanced DX feature thus it is only available when application is in [Expert mode](#expert-mode).
 [TII decoding](#tii-decoding) configuration is required for correct functionality of the tool.